 Phase 2 of our fair tax policy will provide income security for everyone, acknowledge unpaid labour, like childcare, and empower Kiwis to invest in themselves.

-To achieve this, we will introduce a Universal Basic Income (UBI).
+To achieve this, we will introduce a Universal Basic Income (UBI) by 2030.

 Universal Basic Income: